awsdocs/amazon-eks-user-guide/doc_source/autoscaling.md

 # Autoscaling<a name="autoscaling"></a>

-Autoscaling is a function that automatically scales your resources up or down to meet changing demands\.
+Autoscaling is a function that automatically scales your resources out and in to meet changing demands\.
 This is a major Kubernetes function that would otherwise require extensive human resources to perform manually\.

 Amazon EKS supports two autoscaling products: